Perverse filtrations and Fourier transforms: Twisted compactified Jacobians

 Throughout this section, we let $C \to B$ be a flat family of integral projective curves of arithmetic genus $g$ with planar singularities over an irreducible base $B$.
 We assume that the total space $C$ is nonsingular (hence $B$ is nonsingular), and there is a multisection

 of degree $r$ which is finite and flat over $B$.
-For any integer $d$, the degree $d$ compactified Jacobian exists as a scheme \'etale locally over the base~$B$ since there is always a section of $C \to B$ \'etale locally.
-Globally, the degree $d$ compactified Jacobian $\overline{J}^d_C$ exists only as an algebraic space.
-For convenience, throughout we assume that for any degree $d$, the compactified Jacobian~$\overline{J}^d_C$ is a quasi-projective variety.
+For convenience, we also assume that for any integer~$d$, the degree $d$ compactified Jacobian~$\overline{J}^d_C$ is a quasi-projective variety.
 This is satisfied when $C \to B$ is given by a linear system of a nonsingular surface; in this case, the compactified Jacobian arises as the moduli space of certain semistable torsion sheaves on the surface, so quasi-projectivity follows from the general construction of moduli spaces of semistable sheaves.
 We further assume that $\overline{J}^d_C$ is nonsingular.

 We denote the natural projection map by

 to indicate its dependence on $d$.